 Tips, hints, and things to do in Zürich and Lucerne

 - Eat cheese fondue, a traditional Swiss dish that originated in the Alps and consists of cheese, wine, and coarse peasant bread.
-Quite possibly the most delicious Swiss dish.
+Quite possibly the most delicious Swiss meal.

 - Bring a rain jacket or an umbrella.
 Because of the surrounding mountains, the weather is very changeable.
 We visited in June and ended up purchasing warm cardigans.